The Power of Ten, Book Three : The Human Race

-An Earth that was invaded by magic, struggling to once again see the sky.
+A Shrouded Earth invaded by magic, struggling to once again see the sky.

 It's going to take gold, and Gear, and Levels, but the undead aren't the only enemies that they'll be facing as they strive to liberate a world, and guide it towards the Light of Heaven.

 Power of Ten has a Patreon for anyone who wants to read advance chapters (up to 35 ahead, and you can even pay annually!).
 We use a Google Docs system, sending out access emails to our Patrons once Patreon confirms things to our Patrons' gmail accounts.
 Help support PoT today! :)